-Cohesive sediments do not act as separate individual particles but stick together.
-The degree of cohesion rises with the proportion of clay minerals in the sediment and starts becoming significant when the sediment contains more than 5 - 10 % of clay by weight (Mitchener H, Torfs H., 1996).
+Cohesive sediments do not act as separate individual particles but tend to stick to each other.
+The degree of the cohesion rises with the proportion of clay minerals in the sediment and starts becoming significant when the sediment contains more than 5 - 10 % of clay by weight (Mitchener H, Torfs H., 1996).
 Fresh mud deposits have a very loose texture of mud flocs and erosion can occur easily.
 If the deposits are not eroded again, its density gradually increases as interstitial water is pressed out of the fresh soil by the weight of the deposit itself.
 With the compaction of the soil the resistance to the erosion rapidly increase.
-In a water column cohesive sediment particles stick together forming aggregates known as flocs whose size and settling velocity are much larger than those of the individual particles.
+In a water column cohesive sediment particles stick together forming aggregates known as flocs whose size and settling velocity can be much larger than those of individual particles.